 All of the Trust Fund's investments, receivables and payables are non-derivative financial instruments.
 Cash and cash equivalents, Contributions receivable, Interest receivable and Accounts payable have carrying amounts that approximate their fair value due to the nature of the item or the short time to maturity.
-The Trust Fund's investments are classified as available for sale and are recorded at fair value on the Statement of Net Assets.
+The Trust Fund's investments are designated and recorded at fair value on the Statement of Net Assets.
 Fair value disclosures relating to these investments are included in Note 8 of these financial statements.
 Purchases and sales of investments are recorded as of the trade date.
 Transactions that have not been settled are reflected in the Statement of Net Assets as receivables or payables.
 Changes in fair value are recognized in the Statement of Operations and Changes in Net Assets.